B3jonathanv/NMF_Music_Git/README.md

 ## Citation

-If this repository is utilized and/or any information contained within Jonathan Valyou's thesis, please include the following citation:
+If this repository is utilized and/or any information contained within the thesis entitled "Nonnegative Matrix Factorization for Music - Tuning the NMF Algorithm with Regularization", please include the following citation:

 Valyou Jonathan.
 Nonnegative Matrix Factorization for Music - Tuning the NMF Algorithm with Regularization.
 Emory Theses and Dissertations Repository.
 3 May 2022.